dqsully/advent-of-code/2023/01/rust/README.md

 ### Summary

-This was a very simple solution, both before and after cleaning it up.
-All I had to do was iterate over each character in a line, keep track of the first and last character digits, convert them into a 2-digit number, and sum those together.
+This an easy solution for me, both before and after cleaning it up.
+All I did was iterate over each character in a line, keep track of the first and last character digits, convert them into a 2-digit number, and sum those together.

 I didn't really think to use regex here because it's not as easy in Rust as it is in other languages, and I was racing against the rest of the world for my initial implementation.

 (Also, this was the first time I've ever done 'table-driven tests' in Rust, and it's awesome!
-The downside is that Rust's `macro_rules!` system is confusing, especially to a beginner, but the upside is that all of the Rust tooling (including rust-analyzer) can track the text inputs into how they're used, understanding that each line in the macro invocation is its own test!)
+The downside is that Rust's `macro_rules!` system is confusing, especially to beginners, but the upside is that all of the Rust tooling (including rust-analyzer) can track the text inputs into how they're used, understanding that each line in the macro invocation is its own test!)

 ### Complexity